Updated May 2026

 RESOLVING THIS MESS!

-Moreover, having searched around for an instrument that can cut easily through polystyrene with, and not create a mess, I discovered a hot wire cutter, that slices through this material as easy as butter!
+Moreover, having searched around for an instrument that can cut easily through polystyrene without creating a mess, I discovered a hot wire cutter that slices through this material as easily as butter!

 THICK OR THIN?

-I surmised, that a solid thicker section of polystyrene would work best, as you can cut sections out and mould it into shape, rather than a thinner section that may snap if you apply too much pressure.
+I surmised that a solid, thicker section of polystyrene would work best, as you can cut sections out and mould them into shape, rather than a thinner section that may snap if you apply too much pressure.

 WHATS FIRST?